powerexploit/Awesome-Python-Scripts/Basic-Scripts/README.md

-   #Basic-Scripts
+   # Basic-Scripts

-   Basic-Scripts is a collection of basic python scripts for newbies in python to understand basic concept of python programming.
+   Basic-Scripts is a collection of basic Python scripts for newbies in Python to understand basic concepts of Python programming.
+The concepts covered are :

-   -Data Structure in python
+   - Data Structures
-   -Conditional
+   - Conditional Statements
-   -Loop
+   - Loops
-   -Exception handling
+   - Exception handling
-   -Algorithms
+   - Algorithms
-   -OOP
+   - OOP
-   -Class
+   - Classes
-   -Object
+   - Objects